Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

     }
 }

 {% endhighlight %}

-## Example of a decorator
-Now lets see an example of a decorator class.
-This example refers to when a new user has registered to your application.
-The decorator class listens to the ExtractSimpleBusMessage event.
-When it is dispatched, it will run the decorate() function.

-{% highlight php %}

-class UserHasRegisteredDecorator implements EventSubscriberInterface {
-    public static function getSubscribedEvents()
-    {
-        return [
-            Middleware::EXTRACT_SIMPLEBUS_MESSAGE => 'decorate',
-        ];
-    }
-    /**
-     * Populates the event with more specific data based on what is needed for the specific event.
-     *
-     * @param ExtractSimpleBusMessage $event
-     */
-    public function decorate(ExtractSimpleBusMessage $event)
-    {
-        // Retrieve the DataContainer object
-        $container = $event->getContainer();

-        // Check if the message and assigned event match if ($event->getSimpleBusMessage() instanceof UserHasRegistered) {

-            // Add the data you want
-            $container->addData('age', '23');
-            $container->addData('address', 'foobarbaz');
-        }
-    }
-}
-{% endhighlight %}

 If the message provided by the ExtractSimpleBusMessage event was an UserHasRegistered event, then the decorator will add